 - If payment (by cash, cashier’s check or money order) is received by the County’s Office of Finance for the total amount due prior to the tax sale date, the property will not go to tax sale.

 - If the delinquent amounts are not paid before the tax sale date, then a tax lien certificate is sold at tax sale.
-The tax lien certificate is sold at tax sale, not the property itself.
-The property owner still retains the property after the tax sale.
+Only the tax lien certificate is sold at tax sale, not the property itself.
+The property owner still retains ownership of the property after the tax sale.
 The tax lien certificate purchaser has the right to foreclose on the property if the property owner fails to pay off the debt within a limited time period.

-- To redeem the property from tax sale, all amounts owed to the County must be paid in full.
-This will include the amount of the tax sale lien plus interest and any other amounts due to the County such as real property tax bills, water/wastewater bills, etc.
+- To redeem the property from tax sale, all necessary amounts owed to the County must be paid in full.
+This will include the amount of the tax sale lien plus interest and may include other amounts due to the County such as real property tax bills, water/wastewater bills, etc.

 - After four months from the date of the tax sale, the tax sale lienholder may require that legal fees be paid and a lien release be obtained before the County would be able to accept payment for the tax sale redemption.
-These legal fees must be paid before the property owner can pay what is due to the County to redeem the property from tax sale.
+These legal fees must be paid before the property owner can pay all necessary amounts owed to the County to redeem the property from tax sale.

 - After six months from the date of the tax sale, if the property has not been redeemed from tax sale, the tax sale lienholder may file a foreclosure case against the property in the Anne Arundel County Circuit Court.
 At the time a foreclosure case is filed, the amount due for legal fees is likely to increase.

-- Property owners may still redeem the property from tax sale and retain the property by paying the legal fees and paying what is due the County while the foreclosure case is active.
+- Property owners may still redeem the property from tax sale and retain the property by paying the legal fees and paying all necessary amounts owed to the County while the foreclosure case is active.
 However, once a final judgment foreclosing right of redemption is entered against the property, the property owner will lose ownership of the property.